 Leaky gut and yeast belly go hand in hand when it comes to poor gut health.
 We have good bacteria in our gut, but sometimes that good bacteria is replaced by bad ones.
 In fact, if we don’t have more than 80% good, we will start to experience some of these symptoms listed below.

-The above are several symptoms of up and coming terms that will be more commonly talked about in the near future: leaky gut and yeast belly.
+The above are several symptoms of up and coming terms that will be more commonly talked about in the near future.

 Gut yeast loves to eat, in fact, it will actually make you crave foods that you know are bad for you, but you end up eating them anyway.
 It’s like a child screaming in your stomach asking for it to be fed.
 You eventually give in.